The 5 Best Areas to Visit in Portugal

 This laid-back and charming capital city will pull you right in.
 Lisbon starts by seducing your senses with sweet scents wafting through the alley ways from all the cafes.
 The mosaic tile walkways will captivate you and the steep streets will lure you up to incredible viewpoints of one of Europe’s most magical cities.
 Hop on a vintage tram that will wind through all the most famous tourist spots, gardens and historic districts.
 Eat everything you can get your hands on, after all, you need your fuel on those steep streets!

-If you have some time to spare, consider a day trip to Sintra.
+If you have some time to spare, don’t miss doing a day trip to Sintra.
 A Fairytale-esque city at the foothills of the Sintra Mountains just an hour outside the city.
 Here you’ll find royal retreats/castles, rolling green hills and colorful cafe-lined streets.
 Plus you can’t miss the Pena Palace, one of the most gorgeous castles in all of Europe.

 The second largest city in Portugal and no less gorgeous.
 Set along a major river, the city of Porto not only offers incredible fortified wine, but arguably the best foodie scene in the country.
 The streets come alive at night with live music, and the smell of grilled fish.
 Spend your days lazily wandering the cobblestone streets peeping the mosaic tiles, pop into the oldest bookstore in the world, admire the Ponte de Dom Luis bridge and maybe do some wine tasting.

-Port is also your gateway to the Douro Valley…the most famous wine region in Portugal.
+Porto is also your gateway to the Douro Valley…the most famous wine region in Portugal!
+(And where Kenny and I just went this summer and stayed at the most incredible hotel ever!)

 The Douro Valley